georgerikr/react-quiz/README.md

 ## Installation

 **Note:** In this installation guide, we are using a project folder named "react-quiz".
-You can choose your own folder name but if you want to run this application in production build mode, you need to change `"homepage": "/[react-quiz]/build"` to `"homepage": "/[your-folder-name]/build"` in the package.json file.
-In development build mode we have to delete the "homepage" row so folder name does not matter.
+If you chose a different folder name and want to run the application in production build mode, you have to change `"homepage": "/[react-quiz]/build"` to `"homepage": "/[your-folder-name]/build"` in the package.json file.

 To download and run the application on your local machine, follow these steps: